Transport in Barcelona: Port of Barcelona

-Barcelona Public Transportation Statistics
+Barcelona public transportation statistics

 The Metropolitan Transport Authority reported 1,024.8 million passengers transported by public transit in 2018.

-The average amount of time people spend commuting with public transit in Barcelona, for example to and from work, on a weekday is 50 min.
+The average amount of time people spend commuting on public transit in Barcelona, for example to and from work, on a weekday is 50 min.
 8% of public transit riders, ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 10 min, while 9% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 7.2 km, while 15% travel for over 12 km in a single direction.

+In 2023, the European Investment Bank invested €25 million in Barcelona's rolling stock and signed an advisory service agreement with Transports Metropolitans de Barcelona (TMB) to improve transport security against harassment.